AndreaHK5/calendarapp/README.md

 TODO

+- hide the password and username
+- add the scripts to backup the database https://sheharyar.me/blog/regular-mongo-backups-using-cron/
 - write a more comprehensive readme
 - deploy (awaiting Azure to restore my subscription)
 - better top navbar
 - remove hovering from pictures - not mobile friendly
 - animation on engagement create and on change route is off
 - update to 1.3 / ES2016
+- update to mupx

 animations
 log in / register to create stuff